5 Key Challenges

 This report is made possible through the financial support of AARP Foundation.
 The opinions expressed in this report are those of the Financial Health Network and do not necessarily represent those of our sponsors.

-U.S. Financial Health Pulse Funders and Partners
+U.s. Financial Health Pulse Funders And Partners

 This report uses data from the U.S. FinancialHealth Pulse®, a groundbreaking research initiative designed to shed light on the financial lives of Americans.
 Using a combination of consumer surveys and transactional data, The Pulse provides a regularly refreshed snapshot of the country’s financial health.